commercetools/sphere-scala-libs/README.md

 sphere-scala-libs
 =================

-Just some Scala libraries that started out as internal projects as part of the sphere.io platform and have been made public in the hope that they might be useful to more people.
+Just some Scala libraries that started out as internal projects as part of the [commercetools platform](http://dev.commercetools.com/) (that was originally named sphere.io) and have been made public in the hope that they might be useful to more people.

 [![Build Status](https://travis-ci.org/sphereio/sphere-scala-libs.png)](https://travis-ci.org/sphereio/sphere-scala-libs)